-Haiti has a mountain of Iridium is a mountain of disinformation
+Haiti Has Mountains of Iridium is a Mountain of Disinformation

 shape